newdexterity/Open-Biomanual-Manipulation-System/README.md

 # About the Modular Open-Architecture Hybrid-drive (MOAH) Bimanual Arm Hand System
 ## The Mission

 The modular, dexterous, anthropomorphic bimanual manipulation system is a collaborative open-source robot manipulator project initiated by the New Dexterity group aimed to provide a low-cost research platform for studying bimanual manipulator systems and experimental actuating systems or kinematic configurations.
-It follows the footsteps of ARoA, a humanoid Autonomous Robotic Assistant.
+It follows the footsteps of ARoA, a humanoid Autonomous Robotic Assistant, and is a manipulator module from the original ARoA manipulators.

 ## System Overview
 The system utilizes rapid prototyping technologies such as FDM printing and waterjet cutting to manufacture robust custom parts through carbon fiber plate-reinforced